Baros Pass is an absolute must for road lovers in Greece

 Set high in the southern Pindus Mountains range, the road to the summit, also known as Mparos Pass, was totally paved in 2013.
 It’s said to be, incorrectly, the highest paved road of the country.
 The pass has been used for centuries as a transit corridor through the Pindos mountains.
 Up until 1912, the Greek-Turkish border ran right across this pass.

-The road to the summit is very challenging, with turns, hairpin turns, without guardrails in parts, and very steep, hitting a 10% of maximum gradient through some of the ramps.
+Located on the central part of the country, the road to the summit is very challenging, with turns, hairpin turns, without guardrails in parts, and very steep, hitting an 18% of maximum gradient through some of the ramps.
 From October to May the road is usually impassable due the snow.
+Stones often fall off or slide from the steep slopes downwards.

 Pic: Peter Takov